aerogear/native-android-example/README.md

 ```

 - Update the `MainActivity` class to use the new message handler and register with the Unifiedpush Server.
 - In the `onCreate()`, calling `setupPush()` registers with the Unifiedpush server.
-The `setupPush()` function can handle what happens when the setup was successfully or if there was a failure.
+The `setupPush()` function controls what happens when the setup was successful or unsuccessful.
-- The `onResume()` and `onPause()` functions are insuring that the message handler is registered while the device is in these states.
+- The `onResume()` and `onPause()` functions are ensuring that the message handler is registered while the device is in these states.
-- While the application is in the foreground the `onMessage()` function is called all the application to handle the push notification.
+- While the application is in the foreground the `onMessage()` function is called to handle the push notification.
 In this example its a simple toast that is shown to the user.
 - Finally the `toastStartUpPushNotification()` is an example that is called when the user launches the application.
 If the application is launched by the user clicking in the push notification, that notification gets toasted to the user.

 ```java